WordPress/gutenberg/docs/reference-guides/slotfills/README.md

 ## Currently available SlotFills and examples

-The following SlotFills are available in the `edit-post` package.
+The following SlotFills are available.
 Please refer to the individual items below for usage and example details:

 -   [MainDashboardButton](/docs/reference-guides/slotfills/main-dashboard-button.md)
 -   [PluginBlockSettingsMenuItem](/docs/reference-guides/slotfills/plugin-block-settings-menu-item.md)